Selfadhesivity in Gaussian conditional independence structures: Preliminaries

 \begin{theorem*} Any two of the restrictions of an entropic polymatroid have an entropic adhesive extension.
 In particular, entropy vectors are selfadhesive. \end{theorem*}

+\begin{remark} The set of polymatroids on $N$ which are selfadhesive forms a rational, polyhedral cone in $\BB R^{2^N}$.
+To see this, let $N$, a subset $L \subseteq N$ and an $L$-copy $M$ of $N$ with bijection $\pi$ be fixed.
+The conditions for a pair $(h, \ol{h})$, where $h: 2^N \to \BB R$ and $\ol{h}: 2^{NM} \to \BB R$, to be polymatroids and $\ol{h}$ to be an adhesive extension of $h$ and $\pi(h)$ are homogeneous linear equalities and inequalities with integer coefficients in the entries of $h$ and $\ol{h}$.
+Hence, the set of such pairs is a rational, polyhedral cone in $\BB R^{2^N} \times \BB R^{2^{NM}}$.
+By the Fourier--Motzkin elimination theorem \cite[Theorem~1.4]{Ziegler}, these properties are inherited by the projection down to $\BB R^{2^N}$ which consists of all polymatroids $h$ which are selfadhesive at~$L$.
+Intersecting these cones for all $L$ gives the desired set of selfadhesive polymatroids and shows that this set is a rational, polyhedral cone. \end{remark}

+\begin{remark} Linear inequalities which are valid for entropic polymatroids are called \emph{information inequalities}.
+The above observation implies that selfadhesivity, as a necessary condition for entropicness, captures only finitely many information inequalities for each fixed~$N$.
+By contrast, Matúš~\cite{MatusInfinite} showed that even for $|N| = 4$ there are infinitely many irredundant information inequalities.

-Furthermore, the set of polymatroids on a 4-element ground set which are selfadhesive forms a rational, polyhedral cone in $\BB R^{16}$.
-This follows at once from the definition of selfadhesivity and the Fourier--Motzkin projection theorem.
-This cone is characterized (in~addition to the polymatroid properties) by the validity of the Zhang--Yeung inequalities (see~\Cref{rem:ZY}).
+In the $|N| = 4$ case, the cone of selfadhesive polymatroids is characterized (in addition to the polymatroid properties) by the validity of the Zhang--Yeung inequalities (see \Cref{rem:ZY}).
 In~this sense, selfadhesivity is a reformulation of the Zhang--Yeung inequalities using only the notions of restriction and conditional independence.
-Generalizations of adhesive extensions to multiple polymatroids lead to \emph{book inequalities} of \cite{BookIneq}.
+The generalization of the concept of adhesive extension to more than one $L$-copy of a polymatroid leads to the \emph{book inequalities} of~\cite{BookIneq}. \end{remark}